meithecatte/compilercrim.es/content/amos-nerdsniped-me/index.md

 ```

 So, how is it even possible that we're returning from main and the process isn't
 exiting?

+You might think of the code provided by `std` that takes us from `_start` to `main` and vice versa, but today we won't need to go that deep.
-The secret is that, it's not the true `main`.
-See this little attribute
+The secret is that, the `main` we can see in our code is not the *true* `main`.
+See this little attribute macro?
-macro?

 ```rust
 #[tokio::main]